Characteristics

 Our Animals

-Dakota, our male, came to Potter Park Zoo from Sedgwick County Zoo.
-Our female lion, Ulana, came to Potter Park Zoo from the Pueblo Zoo in Colorado in 2011.
+Dakota, our male African lion, came to Potter Park Zoo from Sedgwick County Zoo in Kansas.